-All payments on the notes (including payments of additional amounts described under "Description of Notes - Registration Rights") made to a non-U.S. holder, and any gain realized on a sale or exchange, conversion, repurchase, or retirement of the notes, will be exempt from U.S. federal income and withholding tax, provided that: (i) the non-U.S. holder does not own, actually or constructively, 10% or more of the total combined voting power of all classes of our stock entitled to vote and is not a controlled foreign corporation related, directly or indirectly, to us through stock ownership and is not a bank receiving certain types of interest, (ii) the certification requirement described below has been fulfilled with respect to the non-U.S. holder, (iii) such payments are not effectively connected with the conduct by such non-U.S. holder of a trade or business in the United States, (iv) in the case that the payments reflect "contingent interest," the notes and common stock are actively traded within the meaning of Section 871(h)(4)(C)(v)(l) of the Code and we are not a "U.S. real property holding corporation," and (v) in the case of gain realized on the sale, exchange, conversion, repurchase, or retirement and the period the non-U.S. holder held the notes, a "U.S. real property holding corporation."
+All payments on the notes (including payments of additional amounts described under "Description of Notes - Registration Rights") made to a non-U.S. holder, and any gain realized on a sale or exchange, conversion, repurchase, or retirement of the notes, will be exempt from U.S. federal income and withholding tax, provided that: (i) the non-U.S. holder does not own, actually or constructively, 10% or more of the total combined voting power of all classes of our stock entitled to vote and is not a controlled foreign corporation related, directly or indirectly, to us through stock ownership and is not a bank receiving certain types of interest, (ii) the certification requirement described below has been fulfilled with respect to the non-U.S. holder, (iii) such payments are not effectively connected with the conduct by such non-U.S. holder of a trade or business in the United States, (iv) in the case that the payments reflect "contingent interest," the notes and common stock are actively traded within the meaning of Section 871(h)(4)(C)(v)(l) of the Code and we are not a "U.S. real property holding corporation," and (v) in the case of gain realized on the sale, exchange, conversion, repurchase, or retirement of the notes, we are not, and have not been within the shorter of the five year period preceding such sale, exchange, conversion, repurchase, or retirement and the period the non-U.S. holder held the notes, a "U.S. real property holding corporation."
 We believe that we are not, and do not anticipate becoming, a U.S. real property holding corporation for U.S. federal income tax purposes.